filecoin-project/filecoin-docs/docs/how-to/networks.md

 | [Slack](https://filecoin.io/slack) channels | [#fil-net-calibration](https://filecoinproject.slack.com/archives/C017CCH1MHB) <br /> [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) |

 #### Calibration Faucet Notes
-Faucets give out small amounts of mock FIL to jump-start devnets and testnets.
+The faucet issues small amounts of mock FIL to jump-start devnets and testnets.
+Previous faucet designs let a few bad actors spam and abuse the network, or pay massive, unrealistic transaction and gas fees instead of setting fees properly.
+Here is how the calibration faucet works:

+* To fairly distribute FIL to all users, you'll need to log in with a Github account at least 7 days old.
 * You can get a one time initial balance transfer of 400 FIL to any address, to initialize your miner and pledge some sectors.
 (This amount should be good for about 40 32GiB sectors.)
+* Generally, you should use block rewards to pledge additional sectors.
-* Once you have a miner with at least one sector, you can use the faucet to send additional FIL to that miner every 4 hours.
+* However, once you have a miner with at least one sector, you can use the faucet to send additional FIL to that miner every 4 hours.
 The amount of FIL is proportional to the rate of storage growth for the miner over the last 24h.
 For every GiB of power, you will receive 0.5 FIL (or minimum of 2000 FIL).
 * The goal is to create a minimal “proof of work” for the faucet.
-Previous faucet designs let a few bad actors spam and abuse the network, or pay massive, unrealistic transaction and gas fees instead of setting fees properly.
 We’re hoping this faucet design will create more realistic conditions compared to how Filecoin will work at mainnet.
 If you have suggestions on how to improve the faucet while still meeting the anti-spam goals described there, we’re all ears!

-To fairly distribute FIL to all new participants, you'll need to log in with a Github account at least 7 days old.

 ### Nerpa Devnet
 Nerpa is a long-lived devnet, **best for developers building storage apps**.
 Nerpa uses small sectors and reduced proofs parameters, so sealing is much faster than in the full Testnet version.
 The name comes from [a species of seal](https://en.wikipedia.org/wiki/Baikal_seal), one of the smallest true seals.